Skip to main content

 FF3 - Format Preserving Encryption in Python

-An implementation of the NIST approved FF3 and FF3-1 Format Preserving Encryption (FPE) algorithms in Python.
+An implementation of the draft NIST FF3 and FF3-1 Format Preserving Encryption (FPE) algorithms in Python.
+FF1 implementations are outside the scope of this open source project.

-This package implements the FF3 algorithm for Format Preserving Encryption as described in the March 2016 NIST publication 800-38G Methods for Format-Preserving Encryption, and revised on February 28th, 2019 with a draft update for FF3-1.
+This package implements the FF3 and FF3-1 algorithms as specified in NIST Special Publication 800-38G Methods for Format-Preserving Encryption (now withdrawn), and includes the revisions on February 28th, 2019 with a draft update for FF3-1 (now withdrawn).

 Changes to minimum domain size and revised tweak length have been implemented in this package with support for both 64-bit and 56-bit tweaks.
-NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1.
-It is expected the final NIST standard will provide updated test vectors with 56-bit tweak lengths.
+NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1. x

 Installation